andrusenn/intersticios/README.md

 ---

 As always, using pure shapes like rectangles and circles in contrast to organic shapes.
+Sometimes trying to fight against the hegemony of perfect geometry in generative art.

 <br>
 <br>